British Indians: Population

+Hillingdon (18.74%), Redbridge (16.50%), Wolverhampton (15.95%) and Blackburn with Darwen (15.76%).
+In Scotland, the highest proportion was in East Renfrewshire at 2.44%; in Wales, the highest concentration was in Cardiff at 2.44%; and in Northern Ireland, the highest concentration was in Belfast at 1.26%.

 The 2011 United Kingdom census recorded 1,451,862 residents of Indian ethnicity, accounting for 2.3 per cent of the total UK population (not including those of mixed ethnic backgrounds).
 The equivalent figure from the 2001 Census was 1,053,411 (1.8 per cent of the total UK population).

 People born in India are the UK's largest foreign-born population, totalling an estimated 880,000 in 2020.
 According to the 2011 census, the cities with the most Indian-born residents are London (262,247), Leicester (37,224), Birmingham (27,206) and Wolverhampton (14,955).

 Ethnicity

 In the 2001 UK Census, Indians in the UK were most likely to have responded to code 41 - Indian or Indian British.
-Indian was one of only five sub categories in the UK census which represents a nation (along with Irish, Pakistani, Bangladeshi, and Chinese).
+Indian was one of only five sub categories in the UK census which represents a nation (along with Irish, Pakistani, Bangladeshi, Chinese, Vietnamese).

 India is a diverse nation composed of many ethnic groups.
 This is reflected in the British Indian community although there are several ethnic groups that number considerably more than others.
-Gujaratis account for 45 percent of Indians living in the UK while the Indian Punjabis account for about 40 per cent of Indians living in the UK, based on data for England and Wales.
-Tamils and Indian Bengalis are among the other large subgroups of British Indians.There is a large community of Goans in Swindon, with smaller communities in Hayes and Cranford.
-There are significant numbers of British Indians originating from Karnataka, Kerala and Andhra Pradesh and Odisha.
+Gujaratis account for 45 percent of Indians living in the UK while the Indian Punjabi account for another 45 per cent of Indians living in the UK, based on data for England and Wales.
+There is a large community of Goans in Swindon, with smaller communities in Hayes, Romford and Cranford.
+There are significant numbers of British Indians originating from Karnataka, Kerala, Andhra Pradesh and Odisha.